 - 1. Any Active member of the Bar may be a voting member of a section and eligible for election to office in the section upon paying the annual dues established by the section.
-Inactive members may be voting members of sections, if permitted by a section's bylaws. - 2.
+Inactive members may not be voting members of sections. - 2.
 If provided for in the section bylaws, any Pro Bono member pursuant to APR 3(g), Judicial member, House Counsel under APR 8(f), professor at a Washington law school (whether licensed in Washington or not), or any lawyer who is a full time lawyer in a branch of the military who is stationed in Washington but not licensed in Washington, may be a voting member of the section and eligible for election to office in the section. - 3.
-Law students will be allowed to be nonvoting members of any section at a standard annual dues amount set by the BOG. - 4.
-Sections may adopt bylaw provisions authorizing inactive members to be voting members of the section.
-Article III.B.2.b of these Bylaws defines inactive WSBA members to include inactive, disability inactive, and honorary members.
-Sections may adopt bylaw provisions authorizing inactive members, and/or others not eligible for section membership as voting members, to be nonvoting members or "subscribers" of the section.
+Law students will be allowed to be nonvoting members of any section at a standard annual dues amount set by the BOG. - Sections may adopt bylaw provisions authorizing inactive members, and others not eligible for section membership as voting members, to be nonvoting members or "subscribers" of the section.